Term Topics

 A pretend Doctors’ Surgery will be set up and we will explore first aid kits, bandages and instruments that might already be familiar such as stethoscopes, thermometer, syringe, and otoscope.
 We will invite children to talk about their own experiences at the doctors (baby clinics, injections, general illnesses), and will choose appropriate songs to complement our discussions such as ‘Miss Polly had a Dolly’.

-Finally, we will also look at road safety, the role of the Lollipop Lady, (green for go, red for stop) and traffic in general – with a focus on Do’s and Don’ts of Crossing the Road (you might have already spotted the Go and Stop signs in the veranda).
+Finally, we will also look at road safety, the role of the Lollipop Lady, (green for go, red for stop) and traffic in general – with a focus on Do’s and Don’ts of Crossing the Road.

 Our discussions and learnings are often reinforced through drawings and paintings.
 Look out for the ‘What would you do if you lost Mummy?’ poster by the coat hanging area.
 It is a great example of the results of such a session.